xudon9/CMM/README.md

 + The project was implemented in C++11.
 No 3rd party libraries are used in the intepreter core;
 + Its corss-platform.
-We have tested in macOS, Linux, and Windows;
+We have tested it under macOS, Linux, and Windows;
 + No parser generators (e.g. Bison, Antlr) were used.
 The lexer and parser were purely hand-written for more flexibiliy and more user-friendly error message;
 + A GUI code editor was provided to let users edit and run CMM scripts more friendly.